The Corpus of Hittite Divinatory Texts (HDivT)

 CTH 581.22

-Letter of the King with reprimand against the augurs
+Letter by the King with reprimand against the augurs

 introductio